gronostajo/drill2/README.md

 - `ptsPerQuestion` - How many points one question is worth.
 Applies only if `"grading"` is set to `"perQuestion"`.
 Accepts numeric values.

 - `timeLimit` - How many seconds does student have to answer each question.
 When that time passes, all answers are unchecked and the question is graded instantly.
-    - `0` - time per question isn't limited.
+    - `0` - time per question isn't limited. (default value)
     - *any other number* - student has that amount of seconds to answer each question.

+- `repeatIncorrect` - whether questions with incorrect answers should be returned back into the question queue and asked again.
+    - `false` - Just ask every question once. (default value)
+    - `true` - Repeat questions until they are answered correctly.

 ## Bugs?